 They are also vectors of the High Plains Virus, which afflicts both corn and wheat in the Great Plains region, and Triticum Mosaic Virus, which is often seen in conjunction with Wheat Streak Mosaic Virus and can decimate a crop.

-Because of the serious damage and loss of capitol, treating wheat curl mites is of paramount importance.
+Due to the serious damage and loss of capitol, treating wheat curl mites is of paramount importance.
 Sadly, there is very little wheat curl mite control at this juncture.

 Wheat Curl Mite Control